turbineweasel25/FramePack-Studio/README.md

 # FramePack Studio

 FramePack Studio is an enhanced version of the FramePack demo script, designed to create intricate video scenes with improved prompt adherence.
-It extends the original FramePack functionality with timestamped prompts, better quality control, and a user-friendly interface.

 ## Current Features

 - **Timestamped Prompts**: Define different prompts for specific time segments in your video